erin-z/serverless-data-analytics/Lab3/README.md

 2. Click on **Jobs** under ETL on the left column and then click on the **Add Job** button.

-3. Under Job properties, input name as **nycitytaxianalysis-reinv17-yellow**.
+3. Under Job properties, input name as **userXX-yellow**.
 Since we will be working with only the yellow dataset for this workshop.

    i.
 Under  IAM Role, Choose the IAM role created at the beginning of this lab.